Tabsir99/freeCodeCamp/Relational_Database_Certification/Number_Guessing_Game/README.md

 4. Ensure the PostgreSQL database is set up with the required table:

-    - Manually create a database named `number_guess` in your PostgreSQL server.
+    - Manually create a user named `freecodecamp` and database named `number_guess` in your PostgreSQL server.

     - Connect to your database: